tobykurien/Xtendroid/README.md

 Xtend code looks like Ruby or Groovy code, but is fully statically-typed and compiles to readable Java code.
 Most Java code is valid Xtend code too, making the learning curve very easy for Java developers.
 You can debug the original Xtend code or the generated Java code.
 The runtime library is very thin and includes [Google Guava][].
 Xtend's *extension methods* and *active annotations* gives it meta-programming capabilities that are perfectly suited for Android development, and this is what Xtendroid takes advantage of.
 Xtend also provides lambdas and other functional programming constructs, string templating, type inference, [and more][xtend-doc].
 You could say that Xtend is [Swift][] for Android.

 Note that Xtend and Xtendroid are currently only supported in Eclipse (Xtend is an Eclipse project), although projects using them can be compiled with Maven or Gradle.
+IntelliJ support for Xtend is being worked on.

 How it works
 ------------